Codecademy/docs/content/git/concepts/merge/merge.md

 ---
 Title: 'Merge'
-Description: 'In Git, what if you want to apply all changes from your branch onto the main branch?
-Merge your changes into the main branch when work is completed.'
+Description: 'Merging allows a user to apply all changes from one branch to another when the work is completed.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'